 For a long time my kid ate pureed vegetable soup.
 I was super excited because it was such an easy way to give him a wide variety of nutrients.
 And then one day he just stopped eating it.
 But this ultra creamy soup is definitely worth trying.
 There are no chunks, and your kid won’t really be thinking about whether they are eating vegetables or not, since it goes down smooth.
 For my son, I always added lots of olive oil to his vegetable soups to get extra calories into him.
 Get the recipe: Creamy Broccoli Cauliflower Soup

 Do you think one of these recipes with hidden vegetables would work for your kid(s)??
 If yes, which one?
 Let me know below in a comment.
 Or if you don’t think any of these would fly at your house, please also let me know why not.
 I only know my son’s picky eating preferences, and I would love to learn what other kids like and dislike, so I can write more useful articles in the future and hopefully help more parents make mealtimes less stressful.

 7 reasons why French Fries are not as bad as you think, and how to use them as a "gateway food" to introduce other foods to your picky eater.
 Breakfast recipe ideas with hidden vegetables that might work to get your picky eater to eat more vegetables.
 3 super easy techniques that work to get my son to try new foods.
 Raising a picky eater is tough and tiring.
 Can you relate to some of these emotions I experience daily?
-Fruits can provide a lot of nutrition if your child doesn't eat vegetables.
-Here is a list of very nutritious foods that are lower on the sugar spectrum.

 7 Reasons to Let Your Picky Eater Eat French Fries